adamlwgriffiths/jaweson/README.rst

 JAWESON
 =======

-JSON + Awesome serialisation = JAWESON
+JSON + Awesome serialisation = JAWESON (and now MsgPack)

-JAWESON provides a modular serialisation framework for JSON parsing.
+JAWESON provides a modular serialisation framework for JSON / MsgPack parsing.
 The functions themselves are not dependent on JSON and can be repurposed to any serialisation format that handles dicts, lists, strings, ints and floats.